 The application of statistical and mathematical methods to the analysis of economic data, with the purpose of giving empirical content to economic theories and verifying or refuting them.
 Hypothesis testing, multiple regression analysis, Ordinary Least Squares Estimation (OLS) lagged variables, interaction terms, logarithms and exponential functions, the specification and selection of models, diagnostic checking and recent developments in estimation techniques.
-Prerequisite: Admission to the DBA program and completion of BMGT 8340 governmental responses to societal problems such as poverty and inequality, and how innovation can be used to gain competitive advantage.
-Prerequisite: Admission to the DBA program and completion of BMGT 8340
+Prerequisites: Admission to the DBA program and completion of BMGT 8340.
+(Spring)